 A lot of stress, probably most stress associated with divorce, stems from the fear of the unknown.
 So, if someone would have given me a few nuggets of advice, it really would have been comforting.

-So, here are 20 things I wish I could have told my newly separated self!
+Here are 20 things I wish I could have told my newly separated self:

-3. Getting divorced doesn’t make you a failure so stop looking at it that way.
+3. Getting divorced does not mean you are a failure so stop looking at it that way.